goghino/aw_model/README.md

 calls Simulink model and executes the simulation.

-When simulation is finished visualize aircraft motion:
+When simulation is finished visualize the aircraft motion:
 ```
 >> render
 ```